Frequently Asked Questions

 The application of therapeutic heat creates a warming effect that has a calming effect via sensory neuron endings and induces vasodilation.
 Vasodilatation improves blood circulation, resulting in the removal of catabolic waste and increases anabolism as tissue receives nutrients and oxygen promptly.
 Heat also improves the local metabolism of cells and the elasticity of fibrous tissue.
 Consequently, connective tissue such as tendon tissue and ligament will also become more elastic.

-This technique also relieves pain, stiffness, swelling, and inflammation of the localized affected area.
+This technique also relieves pain, stiffness, swelling, and inflammation of the localised affected area.
 Oils used help to nourish and strengthen the affected joints or even lubricate the joints and reduce pain or discomfort by soothing the nerves surrounding the affected area within a length of time.

 Recommended for chronic lower and upper back pain, sciatica, joint pains, and restricted movement of the neck, back, and shoulder area.